zdcthomas/javascript-style-editor-challenge/README.md

 - Is my code correctly bound to the appropriate event?
 If not, how can I test for this?
 - Do I know how to retrieve the values from the form?
 - Am I correctly passing the user data into the function that modifies the page styles?

+### Finished?

+Create a PR back to this repository with your completed work.
+In your PR, include a summary of what was the most challenging part of this challenge.

 ## Resources